-All Common Shares purchased under the 2012, 2013, 2014, 2015, 2016, and 2018 Bids were purchased on the open market through the facilities of the TSX, and payment for the Common Shares was made in accordance with TSX policies.
-The price paid for the Common Shares was the market price at the time of purchase.
+All Common Shares purchased under the 2024 Bid will be purchased on the open market through the facilities of the TSX and payment for the Common Shares will be made in accordance with TSX policies.
+A shareholder may obtain, without charge, a copy of the notice filed with TSX indicating the Company's intention to make the 2024 bid.